smucclaw/eu-ai-act/act.md

     ii. on the use of harmonised standards or common specifications referred to in Articles 40 and 41,

-    iii. on the preparation of guidance documents, including the guidelines concerning the setting of administrative fines referred to in Article 71.
+    iii. on the preparation of guidance documents, including the guidelines concerning the setting of administrative fines referred to in Article 71.;

+d.  issue an advisory opinion on the need for amendment of Annex I and Annex III, including in light of available evidence.

 # CHAPTER 2